-“An aneurysm can cause headaches,” says Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“An aneurysm can cause headaches,” says Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

 When a cerebral aneurysm (bulging and weak blood vessel in the brain) ruptures or bursts, “A typical description is sudden onset, with patients sometimes saying the ‘worst headache of my life,’” explains Dr. Siddiq, a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.

 The headache from a bursting aneurysm will not respond to over the counter drugs such as ibuprofen or aspirin.